-This guide is a non-programmer’s guide to using the Google Developers Indexing API to update or remove pages from the Google index instantly using Python.
-The objective of this guide is to use a python script to submit URLs in bulk to Google for crawling to fix some of your page indexing issues related to indexable URLs being crawled but currently not indexed.
-Follow the step-by-step guide illustrated with images to use Google Indexing API with Python.
+This guide is a non-programmer’s guide to using the Google Developers Indexing API to instantly notify Google when pages are added or updated using Python.
+This guide aims to help you use a Python script to bulk-submit URLs to Google for crawling, addressing issues where indexable pages are being crawled but not indexed.
+This method significantly accelerates indexing compared to traditional approaches like sitemaps, making it ideal for time-sensitive or frequently updated content by prompting faster crawling from Google bots.
+Follow the step-by-step guide illustrated with images to use Google Indexing API with Python to submit multiple URLs at once.

 Step-by-Step Guide to Using Google Indexing API through Python